Supersilentdev/AWS-EC2-LAMP-Server-for-Wordpress-using-Amazon-Linux-2/README.md

-# AWS-EC2-LAMP-Server-for-Wordpress-using-Amazon-Linux-2
+# AWS-EC2-LAMP-Server-for-ss-using-Amazon-Linux-2
 Installing LAMP (Amazon Linux 2, Apache.
-MySql and PHP) on Ec2 Machine to Deploy Wordpress App.
+MySql and PHP) on Ec2 Machine to Deploy ss App.
-For Ubuntu Linux LAMP Server <a href="https://github.com/Supersilentdev/AWS-EC2-LAMP-Server-for-Wordpress-using-Ubuntu">click hear</a>.
+For Ubuntu Linux LAMP Server <a href="https://github.com/Supersilentdev/AWS-EC2-LAMP-Server-for-ss-using-Ubuntu">click hear</a>.

 **Sign Up or Log In to AWS**